 Hosted within OSRD, the MCAT Preparatory Scholarship Program and the UC Postbaccalaureate Consortium are funded by a grant from The California Wellness Foundation (Cal Wellness).
 Created in 1992 as a private independent foundation, Cal Wellness' mission is to improve the health of the people in California by making grants for health promotion, wellness education and disease prevention.

-We are proud to be a part of the UC Postbaccalaureate Consortium!
+We are proud to be a part of the CA Postbaccalaureate Consortium!
 It is because of the collaborative efforts and common goal to assist capable and dedicated students that allows our program to provide opportunities for aspiring physicians.
-Thank you to UC Irvine School of Medicine, UC Los Angeles David Geffen School of Medicine, UC San Francisco School of Medicine for your continued partnerships.
+Thank you to UC Irvine School of Medicine, UC Los Angeles David Geffen School of Medicine, UC San Francisco School of Medicine, and CDU Postbaccalaureate Leadership Program for your continued partnerships.

 UC Irvine School of Medicine Postbaccalaureate Program